skip to main content

 9 units (3-3-3) | third term

 Analysis of electromagnetic radiation at visible, infrared, and radio wavelengths for interpretation of the physical and chemical characteristics of the surfaces of Earth and other planets.
 Topics: interaction of light with materials, spectroscopy of minerals and vegetation, atmospheric removal, image analysis, classification, and multi-temporal studies.
 This course does not require but is complementary to EE 157 ab with emphasis on applications for geological and environmental problems, using data acquired from airborne and orbiting remote sensing platforms.
 Students will work with digital remote sensing datasets in the laboratory and there will be one field trip.
+Not offered 2024-25.

 Instructor: Ehlmann